CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 "We always had a tradition at Vogue to photograph the first ladies when they first came in to office -- some extraordinary, wonderful women, and it was an honor to photograph them.
 But they were always super cautious about what they wanted to wear and the image that they wanted to present: Nearly always a jacket, maybe some pearls if you were Mrs. Bush.
 But with Mrs. Obama, she was fearless and it was just such a joy for all of us that work in fashion."

-for her response to the terror attacks on two mosques in Christchurch, is another female politician who has been featured in the magazine.
+New Zealand's prime minister Jacinda Ardern, who has been widely praised for her response to the terror attacks on two mosques in Christchurch, is another female politician who has been featured in the magazine.
 "I think that she's an exceptionally direct, articulate person," Wintour said of Ardern.
 "And there is no sense that she's ever on message.

 "She truly brought the country together in such a remarkable way that I haven't seen many other leaders achieve.
 And she was just so moving, and when she said, 'we are all one country,' it was a message that a lot of other leaders could learn from."